 You probably purchased homeowners insurance in Maine to ensure you have financial cover if something unexpected, such as a fire, were to damage your home.
 When it comes to small repairs or odd jobs around the home, some people decide to fix things themselves rather than pay for professional help.
-But before you decide to undertake work on your house, make sure you know a few basic rules to prevent injury and damage to your home.
+But before you decide to undertake work on your house, make sure you know a few basic rules to stay safe during home repairs.

 • You should never attempt jobs outside your comfort or skill zone.